Alejogb1/job-board/blog-data/what-causes-the-nullpointerexception-in-imagelabeler.md

 id: "what-causes-the-nullpointerexception-in-imagelabeler"
 ---

-Okay, let's talk about `NullPointerException` in the context of an `ImageLabeler`.
+, let's talk about `NullPointerException` in the context of an `ImageLabeler`.
 I've certainly seen my fair share of these over the years, especially when dealing with image processing pipelines, and they can be particularly frustrating given how often the root cause isn't immediately obvious.

 The fundamental issue, of course, is that a `NullPointerException` means you're attempting to perform an operation on a reference that points to absolutely nothing – it's null.
 This is akin to trying to access a book on a shelf that isn't there; it simply doesn’t exist.
 In the specific scenario of an `ImageLabeler`, this often stems from a few common culprits.
 I’ll break down what I've encountered, and, importantly, how to address them.